zumasys/docs/site/jbase/jbc/count/README.md

 ```
 Calc = "6 * 3 / 4 * 2"
-CRT "There are ":COUNT(Calc, "*"):" multiplications"
+CRT "There are ": COUNT(Calc, "*") : " multiplications"
 ```

 See also:[DCOUNT.](./../dcount)